teotoivo/NullOS/README.md

 _minimal 64bit hobby OS_

 nullos is an OS project built for learning and experimentation.
-It boots via GRUB2, enters long mode, and runs a small kernel written in C and x86-64 assembly.
+It boots via limine, and runs a small kernel written in C.

 The Project is still under heavy devlopment